Skip to content

 Again, the same \(\mathtt{main\_prover}\) service is used to generate the proof.
 As before, it takes as inputs the previously built constant tree \(\mathtt{recursivef.constTree}\) and the \(\mathtt{recursivef.starkinfo}\) file.

-This will generate the proof and the publics joined in the recursivef.zkin.proof file.
+This generates the proof and the publics included in the recursivef.zkin.proof file.

 Generate a STARK proof for recursivef.